ppy/osu-wiki/wiki/Gameplay/Game_modifier/Deflate/en.md

 *Score multiplier depends on other factors such as mod combinations or mod settings.

-- Reduced by 0.02x per step in the "Starting size" setting.
+- Decreases by 0.02x per step increment applied to the `Starting size` setting.

 [osu!]: /wiki/shared/mode/osu.png "osu!"